Ofirfr/Luck/README.md

 # Luck

-A script to check how much luck affects our lifes
+A script to check how much luck affects our lives